 Unless you are a celebrity, selling books is very hard going unless you can build your author-audience, which will over time, grow and create recognition of your author brand and books.

 This is not a difficult task now, as social media and the Internet have given anyone the opportunity to create a following and build a successful means of promotion.

 However, many make the mistake of thinking that by simply opening a Twitter or Facebook account, following a few people and then posting hundreds of messages with links about where to buy their book or worse, using the killer phrase of, check out my book, is all that is needed to start books sales rolling in.

-Not only will sales fail to eventuate, this approach will drive people away in droves and fail to build what you really need – your author audience.
+Not only will sales fail to eventuate, but this approach will also drive people away in droves and fail to build what you really need – your audience.

 What does work is great content